ShawnBIT/UNet-family/README.md

+# 1.Introduction
+My implement is mainly based on pytorch, and other implements are collected from paper author or excellent repositories.
-## This project is under construction.
+For the record, this project is under construction.

+# UNet-family
 ## 2015
   * U-Net: Convolutional Networks for Biomedical Image Segmentation (MICCAI) [[paper](https://arxiv.org/pdf/1505.04597.pdf)]  [[pytorch](https://github.com/ShawnBIT/UNet-family/blob/master/networks/UNet.py)]
 ## 2017